The therapy formerly known as shock treatment is making a comeback.

 Ironically, the authors report, during ECT’s golden era, its champions cited memory loss as an advantage of the treatment.
 (Economists would call this creative destruction.)

 If Dr Fink saved ECT, it was Harold Sackeim who restored its credibility.
 To the horror of Dr Fink and others, Dr Sackeim freely acknowledged the memory loss.
 What the old guard saw as giving aid and comfort to the enemy, Dr Sackeim saw as a chance to improve upon technology and technique.
-Thanks in large part to his efforts, a more sophisticated generation of machines has been introduced and "unilateral" placement (to only one side of the brain) is replacing bilateral placement (though there still may be scope for the latter).
+Thanks in large part to his efforts, a more sophisticated generation of machines has been introduced and "unilateral" placement (to only one side of the brain) is replacing bilateral placement.

 The authors cite Dr Sackeim for the observation that new generation ECT can target specific regions of the brain, thus reducing side effects and memory loss.
 By contrast, clinicians lack control for how meds are diffused throughout the brain.